“What have you learnt through the process of accessing your medical files, keeping a detailed symptom journal and collating your own medical history?”

 - Records where deliberately embellished.

-- Based upon my own research there are many avenues that could be explored in my case but never will be.
+- Based upon my own research there are many avenues that could be explored in my case, but in all likelihood never will be.

 Above all what I learnt about myself throughout this process is that I am a complete and utter doormat to those within the medical community.
 But, at the same time I have learnt that I am an extremely strong woman for all I have had to endured, both medically and in banging my head against the brick wall that is the medical community in South Australia.